Who the heck am I?

 Shores Lake & White Rock Mountain Loop

-A couple days with no rain and reasonably cool temperatures came my way and I made the most of it with an overnight trip on the Shores Lake & White Rock Mountain Loop.
-It was the third time I’d hiked … Continue reading
+A couple days with no rain and reasonably cool temperatures came my way and I made the most of it with an overnight trip on the Shores Lake & White Rock Mountain Loop (map #2 of my OHT set).
+It … Continue reading

 Ozark Highlands Trail – Salt Fork Creek to Ragtown Road